adrielepinto/bank_marketing/README.md

 # Business Levers:
 - 1. There are 1642 customers who use their credit card just for purchases only.
 The Marketing team could offer/create loan services instead of offering credit cards to these customers. in which will lower the cost of acquiring more cards.
+-
+- Cluster 0 are the customers who buy the most quantity of products, however it is the one that brings the least value of revenue to the company.
+These customers are likely to buy cheap products, so the marketing team could offer slightly higher priced products to increase the bank's revenue.
+-

-- 2. O cluster classificado como 5, representa 36% da receita da empresa.
-The Marketing team could offer premios ou cash back
+- 2. The cluster classified as 5 represents 36% of the company's revenue.
+The Marketing team could offer awards or cash back to retain these customers.

 # How to access the Model.

 # Conclusion